UWrc/UWrc.github.io/docs/hyak101/python/container.md

 #SBATCH --time=60
 #SBATCH --output=%x_%j.out

-# The lines above are called sbatch directives (i.e., flags that pass specifications of your job request to SLURM).
+# The lines above are called sbatch directives (i.e., flags that pass specifications of your job request to Slurm).
 # Let's go through each:
 # --job-name=container-build -> this line gives the job the name "container-build"
 # --cpus-per-task=1 -> this line requests on CPU for this job